-The STM32 MCU tends to be more popular than the PIC32 for 32 bit MCU’s, but is it really the best microcontroller, and more importantly: when should you pick one over the other?
+The STM32 MCU tends to be more popular than the PIC32 for 32-bit MCUs, but is it the best Microcontroller, and more importantly: when should you pick one over the other?

-If you’re in a hurry, here’s a quick video with the highlights, however, if you want to know the details then read on!
+If you’re in a hurry, here’s a quick video with the highlights; however, if you want to know the details, read on!

-Both manufacturers offer high-quality, highly diverse microcontrollers that can support an enormous number of embedded applications, from IoT to Industrial to high quantity consumer applications.
+Both manufacturers offer high-quality, highly diverse microcontrollers that can support many embedded applications, from IoT to Industrial to high quantity consumer applications.

-This post will do an STM32 comparison with the PIC 32 product line across different points and give you the key factors to think about when selecting the right 32 bit MCU for your design.
+This post will make an STM32 comparison with the PIC 32 product line across different points and give you the key factors to consider when selecting the correct 32-bit MCU for your design./vc_column_text]

 - Comparing the STM32 vs. PIC32